aazurill/QuickChart/README.md

 # QuickChart
-Chrome Extension which shows a popup of the user designated chart from Finviz for quick visualization while browsing the internet
+Very simple Chrome Extension which shows a popup of the user designated chart from Finviz for quick visualization while browsing the internet